rism-digital/verovio-reference-book/_book/04-advanced-topics/03-layout-options.md

 ![spacing 01](/images/advanced-topics/layout-options/spacing-01.png){:.img-responsive .example-80}

-When removing the top and bottom page margins (`--page-margin-top 0` and  `--page-margin-bottom 0`), there will be only the half staff spacing above and below.
+When removing the top and bottom page margins (`--page-margin-top 0` and  `--page-margin-bottom 0`), there will be only the half staff space above and below.

 ![spacing 02](/images/advanced-topics/layout-options/spacing-02.png){:.img-responsive .example-80}